isomerpages/imh-bicomh/_isam-speakers/Keynote and Plenary Speakers/Dr Kristiana Siste.md

 Her persistent endeavours have resulted in collaborative researches in behavioural addiction field, published in internationally renowned journals and implemented into comprehensive services.</p>
-<p>At Dr. Cipto Mangunkusumo General Hospital - Faculty of Medicine, Universitas
+<p>At Dr Cipto Mangunkusumo General Hospital - Faculty of Medicine, Universitas
-Indonesia, Dr. Siste established and oversees the National Behavioural Addiction Study Center and National Behavioural Addiction Treatment Center.
+Indonesia, Dr Siste established and oversees the National Behavioural Addiction Study Center and National Behavioural Addiction Treatment Center.
 She also serves as a senior lecturer, Head of the Addiction Psychiatry Division, and Head of the Psychiatric Department, mentoring emerging physicians and researchers.
 Internationally, she holds positions on the Advisory Board of The WPA Addiction Psychiatry Section and is a member of the International Working Group for Behavioural Addiction.</p>
 <blockquote>